 All these reflections coincide with the ACF London’s Memorial Year program and the exhibition ‚Newstalgia‘, for which Alina Kolar gathered the works of artists Catrin Bolt, Charlie Billingham, Club Fortuna, Eduard Freudmann, Guy Oliver, Kate Mackeson, Lara Verena Bellenghi, Markus Riedler, Elisabeth Molin, Omri Livne, Pauł Sochacki and ZOLLAMT.
 The show, just like this issue, seeks to illuminate histories both remembered and forgotten by focusing on the rises and falls of power structures and the consequences thereof.
 Whilst the current status quo of Europe confronts us with recycled aesthetics and unfinished businesses of the past, our longing for something new glimpses into hidden individual memories.

-with contributions by Bavand Behpour, Catrin Bolt, Lara Verena Bellenghi, Charlie Billingham, Julien Creuzet, Hans-Christian Dany, Eduard Freudmann, Tanya Goel, Club Fortuna, Aris Komporozos-Athanasiou, Filippe Lippe, Omri Livne, Kate Mackeson, Augustin Maurs, Nicole Messenlehner, Norbert Meyn, Niq Mhlongo, Àngels Miralda Tena, Elisabeth Molin, Guy Oliver, Heiko Pfreundt, Wolfgang Otter, Markus Riedler, Laurie Rojas, Christoph Sehl, ZOLLAMT
+Bavand Behpour, Catrin Bolt, Lara Verena Bellenghi, Charlie Billingham, Julien Creuzet, Hans-Christian Dany, Eduard Freudmann, Tanya Goel, Club Fortuna, Aris Komporozos-Athanasiou, Filippe Lippe, Omri Livne, Kate Mackeson, Augustin Maurs, Nicole Messenlehner, Norbert Meyn, Niq Mhlongo, Àngels Miralda Tena, Elisabeth Molin, Guy Oliver, Heiko Pfreundt, Wolfgang Otter, Markus Riedler, Laurie Rojas, Christoph Sehl, ZOLLAMT

 „Arts of the Working Class“ ist eine Straßenzeitung für Armut, Reichtum und Kunst.
 Sie erscheint alle zwei Monate und enthält Beiträge von Künstlern und Denkern aus verschiedenen Feldern und in verschiedenen Sprachen.
 Sie richtet sich an die Arbeiterklasse, also an alle, und es geht um alles, das allen gehört.
 Jeder, der sie verkauft, verdient mit.
 Jeder Künstler, dessen Arbeit beworben wird, gestaltet mit.